helidon-io/helidon/docs/se/webclient.md

 - Adds fragment to the request
 - Adds header to the request

-For more information about these optional parameters, check out [ClientRequestBase][clientrequestbase] API, which is a parent class of [HttpClientRequest][httpclientrequest].
+For more information about these optional parameters, check out [ClientRequestBase][clientrequestbas] API, which is a parent class of [HttpClientRequest][httpclientreques].

-[HttpClientRequest][httpclientrequest] class also provides specific header methods that help the user to set a particular header.
+[HttpClientRequest][httpclientreques] class also provides specific header methods that help the user to set a particular header.
 Some examples of these are:

 - `contentType` (MediaType contentType)
 - `accept` (MediaType…​ mediaTypes)

-For more information about these methods, check out [ClientRequest][clientrequest] API, which is a parent class of [HttpClientRequest][httpclientrequest].
+For more information about these methods, check out [ClientRequest][clientrequest] API, which is a parent class of [HttpClientRequest][httpclientreques].

 ### Sending the Request